ansyblenetwork/aquietlife/_posts/2021-07-05-choosing-strikes.md

 ---
-title: "Tactics II: Choosing strikes for your options trades"
+title: "Options Tactics II: Choosing strikes for your options trades"
 ---

 Choosing an appropriate strike is a much harder task than choosing an appropriate expiration date.